 His passion is the human genome, his aim is to harness genetics to better predict common diseases, and his dream is to help people live healthier, better lives.
 And he works on it every day.

 Meet Dr. Pui-Yan Kwok.
 He’s a clinician, a dermatologist, a genome scientist, a UCSF Henry Bachrach Distinguished Professor, the Director of the Institute of Biomedical Science at the Academia Sinica in Taiwan, the recipient of the Human Genome Organization (HUGO) 2020 Chen Award for Distinguished Academic Achievement in Human Genetic and Genomic Research, and the innovator behind the Taiwan Precision Medicine Initiative.
-Throughout his career he has developed tools and strategies to study human genetics, including technologies for long-range mapping and assembly of genomes.
-He splits his time between California, where he leads a world-renowned genetics laboratory at University of California San Francisco (UCSF), and Taiwan, where he is bringing genetics into clinical practice.
+Throughout his career he has developed tools and strategies to study human genetics including technologies for long-range mapping and assembly of genomes.
+He splits his time between California where he leads a world-renown genetics laboratory at University of California San Francisco (UCSF) and Taiwan where he is bringing genetics into clinical practice.

 Dr. Kwok summarized that enough people should be included in the study to capture the diversity of the group.
 In Taiwan, for example, the genomes of approximately 1,500 people out of a population of 23 million were sequenced to capture the diversity.
 Then you can design a custom genotyping array and merge it with good clinical data for a large group.
-Once you have that, you don’t need clinical data for the rest of the population; you just need their genetic profiles to match against the database.
+Once you have that, then the rest of the population doesn’t need clinical data; they just need the genetic profile to match against the database.